amansahu278/ImageSteganography/README.md

 The project takes it a step further by encrypting the plain message first and then uses Steganography on the cipher text.

-## Installation
+## Installation (try using linux)
 * pip install pipenv
 * cd ImageSteganography-DCT
 * pipenv install
 * pipenv shell
-* If any errors had occured during pipenv install, repeat install of those libraries using pip install library-name
 * Run the usage commands shown below
+* If any errors had occured during pipenv install, or any module is missing, repeat install of those libraries using pip install library-name

 ## Usage
  * usage: main.py [-h] -i IMAGE [-m MESSAGEIMAGE] [-p PLAINTEXT] [-e ENCRYPT] [-d DECRYPT] [-t TYPE] [-mo MODE]